 As the world of fashion and retail has evolved, so too has Mainetti.
 A company that started as a plastic garment hanger manufacturer co-founded by a skilled Italian racing car mechanic has today turned into a world leader in providing pioneering solutions that solve real retail problems.
 Mainetti is also leading the charge in minimizing its environmental impact while contributing to the communities in which it operates.
 It continually develops new technologies and processing methods to further its sustainability goals.

 The worldwide retail solutions provider is guided by a vision to provide its customers with products, services, and solutions that reflect its commitment to consistent, sustainable innovation.
-It aims to deliver real value in quality, price, and environmental impact while creating a safe and positive work environment for its over six thousand valued employees.
+It aims to deliver real value in quality, price, and environmental impact while creating a safe and positive work environment for its more than 6,000 valued employees.

 That was music to UBQ’s ears.
-The company invested a lot of time before coming to market to ensure it brought something that would allow manufacturers a seamless as possible implementation.
+The company invested a lot of time before coming to market to ensure that its material’s implementation would be as seamless as possible for manufacturers.
 The two companies also shared the view that achieving sustainability required a holistic approach.
 Every stage of a product’s lifecycle, including raw materials, manufacturing, and reuse and recycling need to play a role in addressing climate change.
 This includes reduced use of fossil fuels, minimizing the use of natural resources, striving to achieve zero waste, and committing to a truly circular economy where people, planet, and profits coexist.

-The two biggest challenges in integrating UBQ Material into Mainetti’s products were testing and compliance.
-As UBQ has learned, people are at first skeptical that unsorted residual waste comprised of things like banana peels, cardboard, dirty plastics, and baby diapers can be used as production feedstock and meet industry requirements.
+The two biggest challenges in integrating UBQ™ material into Mainetti’s products were testing and compliance.
+As UBQ has learned, people are at first skeptical that unsorted residual waste comprising things like banana peels, cardboard, dirty plastics, and baby diapers can be used as production feedstock and meet industry requirements.

 Could UBQ’s innovative thermoplastic material be the ideal solution some at Mainetti believed it was?